Bustleton, Philadelphia

 Bustleton was originally part of Lower Dublin Township, also known as Dublin Township, a defunct township that was located in Philadelphia County, Pennsylvania.
 The township ceased to exist and was incorporated into the City of Philadelphia following the passage of the Act of Consolidation, 1854.

 Bustleton is home to the Lower Dublin Baptist Church, one of the oldest churches in America.
 Its burial ground contains the remains of many notable Americans and Revolutionary War Soldiers.
 Another church is the Protestant Episcopal Church of Saint Luke The Beloved Physician.
 It is the only church in Philadelphia that was designed by the architect Richard Upjohn of New York.
 It is located on Welsh Road and has a burial ground, now home to the veterans from the Civil War to present.
-It was consecrated on the 30th August 1861.
+It was consecrated on August 30, 1861.

 The 1870 Roman Catholic Church of Maternity, Blessed Virgin Mary on Old Bustleton Ave in Pennypack Park is the large Roman Catholic parish that served as a mother church for most of the parishes in the Northeast section of Philadelphia.
 Saint Katherine Drexel attended Mass in the Old BVM Church.

-One of the early schools went by the name: Bustleton Academy, also known as The Academy at Bustelton, not to be confused with Lower Dublin Academy which is an older school, located in the Holmesburg section of Lower Dublin.
+One of the early schools went by the name: Bustleton Academy, also known as The academy at Bustelton, not to be confused with Lower Dublin Academy which is an older school, located in the Holmesburg section of Lower Dublin.